dotswg/dots-architecture/draft-ietf-dots-architecture.md

 The scope of the DOTS specifications is the interfaces between the DOTS client and DOTS server.
 The interfaces to the attack target and the mitigator are out of scope of DOTS.
-Similarly, the operation of both the attack target and the mitigator are out of scope of DOTS.
+Similarly, the operation of both the attack target and the mitigator is out of scope of DOTS.
 Thus, DOTS neither specifies how an attack target decides it is under DDoS attack, nor does DOTS specify how a mitigator may actually mitigate such an attack.
 A DOTS client's request for mitigation is advisory in nature, and may not lead to any mitigation at all,